 Doctors aren't perfect, and medical malpractice laws do not require perfection.
 Mistakes can and will occur.
 But if a doctor's error falls below the applicable medical standard of care -- the mistake may rise to the level of malpractice.
 A lot of medical malpractice cases turn on these questions: What was the medical standard of care in the situation in question?
 And did the defendant adhere to or deviate from that standard?
 Both sides of the case (doctor and patient) will likely turn to medical experts to try to bolster their arguments.
 (More: Key Legal Issues in Medical Malpractice Cases.)

 It's a rarity in the medical world, but in some instances a doctor's action (or inaction) may be considered reckless.
 For example, a doctor who performs surgery or some other risky medical procedure while under the influence of drugs or alcohol will likely be said to have acted recklessly.
 Or a doctor may be charged with administering potentially lethal levels of medication to a patient in contravention of accepted medical practices, as in the 2011 criminal case of Dr. Conrad Murray (Michael Jackson's doctor).
 In this context, recklessness may be considered an extreme form of negligence (as described in the section above) in which the doctor's actions are so far below the accepted norm in the medical field that the patient is placed in serious risk of suffering significant harm.
+(Learn more about key elements of a medical malpractice case, see Elements of a Medical Malpractice Case.)

 Not Malpractice: Patient's Condition Gets Worse